Meet Our Team

 Dr. Tom Scerri is a biologist trained in molecular genetics and bioinformatics.
 He is using his skills to unravel the genetic pathways underpinning childhood apraxia of speech.
 Previous areas of research have included dyslexia, ADHD, handedness and epilepsy.

-Inge Timmerman is the Research Coordinator of the CRE - Translational Centre for Speech Disorders.
+Inge Timmerman is Research Coordinator of the CRE - Translational Centre for Speech Disorders.
 She has extensive experience in the health and medical research field.

 Olivia van Reyk is a speech pathologist and research officer with expertise in speech and language phenotyping.
 She coordinates a population-based study collecting normative data in school and early learning settings for the development of a digital speech assessment tool, as well as natural history studies in rare genetic conditions.

-(not in picture) Jen Wong is a speech pathologist and PhD student at the University of Melbourne.
+Jen Wong (not in picture) is a speech pathologist and PhD student at the University of Melbourne.
 She will be completing her project with the Speech and Language Team.
 Jen also works clinically, seeing both children and young adults.
 Her areas of interest include augmentative and alternative communication, language development and literacy.

 Each year, we support around 8 to 16 Masters students with research projects in Speech Pathology as well as Genetic Counselling.